Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Blenders near saddle-focus heterodimensional cycles

 \section{Blenders near saddle-focus heterodimensional cycles}

 In this section, we prove Theorem \ref{thm:sf} and the first case in Theorem \ref{thm:rational2}.
 Both theorems can be divided into two parts, where one concerns the existence of blenders and the other concerns the homoclinic relations.
 We will obtain results for these two parts separately, and then prove the theorems.
-For the blender part, we use a criterion which summarizes the construction in \citep[Section 4.2]{LT21}.
+For the blender part, we use a criterion obtained in \citep{LT21}.